-Evaluation of Lease option. – In case, the asset is acquired on lease, there is an annual lease rent of $ 25,000 payable at the end of next 10 years.
-This lease rental is tax deductible; therefore, the net cash outflow would be only $ 12,500 i.e. ( $ 25,000 * 50 % ).
-The present value annuity factor for 10 years at the rate of 15 % is already provide above i.e. 5.019.
+Evaluation of Lease option. – In case, the asset is acquired on the lease, there is an annual lease rent of $ 25,000 payable at the end of the next 10 years.
+This lease rental is tax-deductible; therefore, the net cash outflow would be only $ 12,500 i.e. ( $ 25,000 * 50 % ).
+The present value annuity factor for 10 years at a rate of 15 % is already provided above i.e. 5.019.

 So, the present value of annuity will be calculated as $ 12,500 * 5.019 = $ 62738.

-By comparing the above two option calculated we came to the conclusion that the present value in case of buying by taking tax shield is lower than the lease option.
+By comparing the above two options calculated we came to the conclusion that the present value in case of buying by taking a tax shield is lower than the lease option.

 Therefore it is advisable to go for the buying option (go for lower expense)

 One of the best illustrations of the tax shield strategy for an Individual is to acquire a home with a mortgage or loan.
 The interest expenses associated with the mortgage or loan is tax-deductible, which then offset against the taxable income of the person, resulting in a significant reduction in his or her tax liability.
 The ability to use a housing loan as a tax shield is a major benefit for middle-class people whose houses are major components of their net worth.
 It also makes beneficiary to those who are interested in purchasing the house, by providing a specific tax benefit to the borrower.

 Suppose a cash outflow, interest or salary expenses, is $ 1,000/- and the rate of income tax is 30 percent.
 So the cash outflow which will consider for discounting would be

 $ 700/- i.e. $ 1000* (100-30) %.

 - Tax shield on Medical expenditure- The taxpayers who have paid more in medical expenses than covered by the standard deduction can choose to itemize in order to gain a huge tax shield.